Eco-Friendly Sports & Outdoors

 Big Agnes

-- Their three US facilities purchase 100% renewable electric energy through several offset programs.
+- Renewable Energy: Their three U.S. facilities run on 100% renewable electric energy through offset programs.

-- Their Solution-Dyed Fabric tents drastically reduce water and energy consumption during manufacturing.
+- Water and Energy Conservation: Their Solution-Dyed Fabric tents significantly reduce water and energy use during manufacturing.

-- In 2023, they started incorporating 25-30% recycled aluminum in their tent poles.
-Poles are manufactures with a green anodization process that reduces fuel and energy consumption.
+- Sustainable Tent Poles: Since 2023, they’ve used 25-30% recycled aluminum in their tent poles, manufactured with a green anodization process to lower energy consumption.

-- Removed poly bags from tent poles and camp furniture frames.
+- Plastic Reduction: They’ve eliminated poly bags from tent poles and camp furniture frames.

 Check out my bro’s super cool outdoor adventures with his wife and four boys on Instagram @wildrootsoutdoors